xunilrj/sandbox/sources/haskellcpp/readme.md

     static_assert(sizeof(decltype(1))==4, "Not ok!");

 This still pass because
-    decltype(1) = int
+    decltype(1) == int
-    sizeof(int) = 4
+    sizeof(int) == 4
     4 == 4

 hum...
 This is something!
 With this I can know at compile time the type of any expression.
 Even compile deduced templates.
 How about doing:

     static_assert(sizeof(decltype(canISum(1,2)))==4, "Not ok!");

 Hey!
 It worked!
 Why?
-Well... canISum when deduced to the templated version return the type returned when summing two values.
-The sum of two ints are an int.
+Well... canISum when deduced to the templated version return the type returned when summing the two values.
+In this case, the sum of two ints are an int.
 So:

     sizeof(decltype(canISum(1,2)))==4
     sizeof(int)==4
     4==4
     true

 But when I Do

     static_assert(sizeof(decltype(canISum(Just(),Just())))==4, "Not ok!");

-The compiler comlpain:
+The compiler complains:

     main.cpp: In function 'int main()':
     main.cpp:31:58: warning: invalid application of 'sizeof' to a void type [-Wpointer-arith]